ABOUT

 The approach resonated.

-Through in-home consultations helping thousands of families make their homes safer, along with national media appearances and public education campaigns, Kimberlee became a trusted child safety expert and a frequent source for national and local news organizations covering injury prevention.
+Through in-home consultations that helped thousands of families make their homes safer, along with national media appearances and public education campaigns, Kimberlee became a trusted child safety expert and a frequent source for national and local news organizations covering injury-related stories.
+In conversations with assignment editors and producers, she encouraged newsrooms to pair tragedy coverage with practical prevention tips, helping shift coverage toward a more prevention-focused approach to injury reporting.

 The credibility she built with families and the media soon attracted the attention of multinational brands.
 Organizations including Safety 1st, Verizon, Dorel Juvenile Group, and the American Cleaning Institute invited Kimberlee to contribute to product development conversations, national campaigns, and public safety communications.

-Kimberlee led the company for ten years before selling it to a longtime employee when her family relocated from Southern California to the Midwest.
-The business continues to operate successfully today using the same education-centered model she developed.
+Kimberlee led the company for ten years before selling the business when her family relocated from Southern California to the Midwest.
+The company continues to operate successfully today using the same education-centered model she developed.

 Over those years, childproofing moved from a niche service to a widely recognized best practice.
 While unintentional injury remains the leading cause of death for children ages one to four, increased awareness and prevention efforts have helped drive meaningful reductions nationwide.

-Those early experiences shaped the philosophy that continues to guide her work today: when people trust the message and the messenger, they are far more willing to listen, learn, and act.
+Those early experiences shaped the philosophy that still guides her work today: when people trust the message and the messenger, they are far more willing to listen, learn, and act.

 Helping New Ideas Take Hold

-At Cornerstone University, she led marketing communications strategy for the launch and growth of SOAR, the nation’s first smartphone-based accredited degree program.
-The work introduced a new model of higher education and helped establish Cornerstone’s largest program to date.
+At Cornerstone University, Kimberlee led marketing communications strategy for the launch and growth of SOAR, the nation’s first smartphone-based accredited degree program.
+The initiative introduced a new model of higher education and quickly grew to become the university’s largest program.

-She also helped shape communications for PlayBooked during the early days of NIL opportunities in collegiate athletics, generating national media coverage as the company’s spokesperson became the first collegiate athlete to publicly monetize her Name, Image, and Likeness rights.
+During the early days of NIL opportunities in collegiate athletics, Kimberlee helped shape communications for PlayBooked.
+Her work generated national media coverage as the company’s spokesperson became the first collegiate athlete to publicly monetize her Name, Image, and Likeness rights.

-Within the RDV Corporation family office, Kimberlee led communications for the DeVos Urban Leadership Initiative.
-There she reorganized the marketing communications function, led a comprehensive rebrand, and elevated the stories of alumni impact across a nationwide network of urban leaders.
-DVULI cohorts filled to capacity each year.
+Within the RDV Corporation family office, Kimberlee directed communications for the DeVos Urban Leadership Initiative.
+She reorganized the marketing communications function, led a comprehensive rebrand, and elevated alumni impact stories across a nationwide network of urban leaders.
+Cohorts were filled to capacity each year, and alumni engagement flourished.

-At the West Michigan Christian Schools collaborative she aligned marketing communications across five campuses, contributing to the system’s most successful enrollment campaign.
+For the West Michigan Christian Schools Collaborative, Kimberlee aligned marketing communications across five campuses, contributing to the system’s most successful enrollment campaign.

 The Work Today